MrMeshak/portfolio_fe/readme.md

 ## Projects

-In this portfolio, you'll find a diverse range of projects that reflect my dedication to mastering the latest technologies, libraries, and frameworks.
-Here are a few highlights:

 - **Project :** [XO](https://xo.up.railway.app/)

   - XO is a noughts and crosses website that allows users to play against their friends or against the computer.
 Implements the minimax algorithm for computer player.